University Administrative Policies

 3.2.1.
 Direct Costs

-• Salaries, wages, and proportional fringe benefits of personnel directly engaged in the sponsored project.
-Cost of equipment, materials, and services.
+• Salaries, wages, and proportional fringe benefits of personnel directly engaged in the sponsored project

 3.2.2.
 Indirect Costs